Mayurji/Image-Classification-PyTorch/README.md

 # Image Classification Using Deep Learning

-**Learning and Building Convolutional Neural Networks using PyTorch.**
+**Learning and Building Convolutional Neural Networks using PyTorch.
+Models, selected are based on number of citation of the paper with the help of [paperwithcode](https://paperswithcode.com/) along with unique idea deviating from typical architecture like using transformers for CNN.**

 ![Image Classification Using Deep Learning](Images/cnn.jpg)